gjritter/nerve/README.md

 * Simple array-based DSL for request routing
 * Regular expression route matching, including passing of captured groups to route handler
 * Simple cookie and session support
-* Simple configuration options for apps that use SSL

 ## Examples